MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ### Custom HTTP pipeline policies

-You can define your own custom policy to add capabilities beyond what's included with the Core package.
+You can define your own custom policy to add capabilities beyond the contents of the Core package.
 For example, to see how your app deals with network or service failures, you could create a policy that injects fault when requests are made during testing.
 Or you could create a policy that mocks a service's behavior for testing.

 To create a custom HTTP policy, define your own structure with a `Do` method that implements the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface: